luigicaputi/luigicaputi.github.io/_pages/teaching.md

 <p class=bold><h2>Upcoming:</h2></p>

-Winter sementer, 2025/2026: lecturer and course coordinator of the PhD course <a href="https://phd.unibo.it/matematica/en/teaching/a-y-2025-2026-courses"> Homological stability</a>, 16 hours, Area: MAT-02/MAT-03
+January – March 2026: lecturer and course coordinator of the PhD course <a href="https://phd.unibo.it/matematica/en/teaching/a-y-2025-2026-courses"> Homological stability</a>, 16 hours, Area: MAT-02/MAT-03

+<b>Course description:</b>

+The course will introduce the students to the basic theory and results in homological stability stability.
+The course will also survey recent developments of the theory and current research directions in the field.

 <p class=bold><h2>PhD course:</h2></p>

 Winter sementer, 2024/2025: lecturer and course coordinator of the PhD course <a href="https://phd.unibo.it/matematica/en/teaching/2024-2025-courses"> Homological and representation stability</a>, 16 hours, Area: MAT-02/MAT-03

+<b>Course description:</b>

+The course will introduce the students to the basic theory and results in both homological stability and representation stability.
+The course will also survey recent developments of the theory and current research directions in the field.

 <p class=bold><h2>Past teaching:</h2></p>